Tax Credit Programs

 Developers may apply for Low-Income Housing Tax

-Credits by delivering a completed copy of the
+Credits by submitting an electronic copy of the Consolidated

 What is the application